c1270/models/official/vision/README.md

 <details>

-* Models are trained from scratch with batch size 4096 and 1.6 initial learning rate.
+* pre-trained_Models are trained from scratch with batch size 4096 and 1.6 initial learning rate.
 * Linear warmup is applied for the first 5 epochs.
-* Models trained with l2 weight regularization and ReLU activation.
+* pre-trained_Models trained with l2 weight regularization and ReLU activation.

 | Model        | Resolution    | Epochs  |  Top-1  |  Top-5  | Download |
 | ------------ |:-------------:|--------:|--------:|--------:|---------:|